sashakid/ios-guide/README.md

 ```
 with a regular parameter, say `int` you get a local copy
 with a pointer parameter, say `int*` you can modify what it points to
-with a double pointer parameter, say `int**` you can modify the pointer itself, ie 'repoint' it.
+with a double pointer parameter, say `int**` you can modify the pointer itself, i.e. 'repoint' it.

 ## How to return 2+ values from a function?